Optimal Trace Inequalities for Single-Shot Quantum Information: Conclusions

-\paragraph*{Conclusions.} We establish a sharp logarithmic trace inequality at the operator level, improving the bound of Cheng \emph{et al.} by replacing their prefactor $c_s/s$ with the strictly smaller constant $G_s$.
-This improvement is obtained by identifying the optimal constant $G_s$ in the scalar inequality $\log(1+r)\le G_s r^s$ and lifting it to the quantum setting via an iterative integration-by-parts within the layer-cake framework.
-In contrast to previous approaches, this procedure preserves optimality and avoids the prefactor losses inherent to pinching-based arguments.
+We established sharp quantum trace inequalities that improve finite-resource bounds in single-shot quantum information theory.
+The first main result is an optimal logarithmic trace inequality, replacing the prefactor $c_s/s$ in the bound of Cheng \emph{et al.}~\cite{CGH+2025} by the strictly smaller constant $G_s$.
+This constant is determined by the optimal scalar inequality $\log(1+r)\le G_s r^s$ and admits a closed-form expression in terms of the Lambert $W$ function.
+The improvement is particularly significant in the relative-entropy limit $s\to0$, where the ratio between the previous prefactor and the optimal one tends to $e$.

-We further prove that $G_s$ is the optimal universal constant for all positive operators, in the sense that no smaller constant satisfies the inequality uniformly.
-Optimality is already witnessed by commuting examples.
-Under normalization, a threshold phenomenon emerges: for $s\le \frac{1}{2\log(2)}$ the constant $G_s$ remains optimal, while for $s>\frac{1}{2\log(2)}$ the optimal constant in the commuting case reduces to $\log(2)$, leaving the noncommuting case open.
+We proved that $G_s$ is the optimal universal constant for arbitrary positive operators: no smaller constant can bound $Q(\rho\|\sigma)$ by $Q_{1+s}(\rho\|\sigma)$ uniformly in finite dimensions.
+This optimality is already witnessed by commuting examples and remains unchanged if $Q_{1+s}$ is replaced by the larger sandwiched quantity $\tQ_{1+s}$.
+We also resolved the normalized-state version.
+For density matrices, the optimal constant exhibits a sharp threshold: it is $G_s$ for $s\le 1/(2\log(2))$, while for $s>1/(2\log(2))$ it drops to $\log(2)$.
+Thus the fully quantum normalized problem is completely characterized.

-Quantitatively, our result improves the prefactor of Cheng \emph{et al.} by up to a factor of $1/e$ as $s\to 0$, the regime relevant to the relative entropy limit.
-Since such trace inequalities underpin decoupling, convex-splitting, and covering arguments, this leads to uniformly tighter finite-resource bounds.
+A second set of results concerned the collision-type trace inequalities in Theorem~\ref{thm:3}.
+We showed that the constant $c_s=s^s(1-s)^{1-s}$ is optimal in both inequalities for arbitrary positive operators: the same commuting examples attain equality, and no smaller constant works uniformly.
+Although $c_s$ is not optimal for the logarithmic inequality, it is the correct constant for these collision-divergence inequalities.
+Moreover, the upper collision bound implies the earlier logarithmic estimate with prefactor $c_s/s$, showing that it is a stronger structural statement.

-More broadly, our work demonstrates that the layer-cake representation, combined with iterative integration by parts, provides a systematic mechanism for lifting sharp classical inequalities to the quantum setting without loss.
-An important open direction is to determine the optimal constant for noncommuting density matrices in the normalized setting when $s>\frac{1}{2\log(2)}$.
-At the same time, the fact that optimality is already achieved by commuting examples suggests that the layer-cake Rényi divergences appearing in the exponent may not be optimal, raising the question of whether they can be replaced by their measured counterparts.
-Since these are smaller, such a replacement, if possible, could lead to strictly sharper bounds.
+For normalized states, the two collision inequalities behave differently.
+For the lower collision bound, the same constant $c_s$ remains optimal for density matrices for all $s\in(0,1)$, so no threshold phenomenon occurs.
+By contrast, the upper collision bound does exhibit a threshold: the sharp constant is $c_s$ for $s\le1/2$, while for $s>1/2$ it drops to $1/2$.
+Thus normalization affects the two collision inequalities in distinct ways, both of which can be characterized exactly.